Strategy & Planning

 - Semantic data standardisation using a shared business vocabulary within an information catalog

-- The role of a SBV in MDM, RDM, SOA, DW and data virtualisation
+- The role of a common vocabulary in MDM, RDM, SOA, DW and data virtualisation

-- Why is an SBV relevant in a data lake and a Logical Data Warehouse?
+- Why is a common vocabulary relevant in a data lake and a Logical Data Warehouse?

-- Business glossary products storing SBV business data names – Alteryx Connect Glossary, ASG, Collibra, Global IDs, Informatica, IBM Information Governance Catalog, SAP Information Steward Metapedia, SAS Business Data Network, Tibco Information Server
+Business glossary products storing common business data names, e.g Alteryx Connect Glossary, ASG, Collibra, Global IDs, Informatica, IBM Information Governance Catalog, Microsoft Azure Data Catalog Business Glossary, SAP Information Steward Metapedia, SAS Business Data Network, TIBCO Information Server

 - Key roles and responsibilities – getting the operating model right to create and manage an SBV